 The Florida Chamber of Commerce has a long-standing history of supporting free trade, expanding international trade and investment opportunities for Florida businesses and communities, fair and equitable market access for Florida-origin exports abroad, and elimination of barriers that are harmful to Florida’s competitiveness as a global hub for trade.

 The Florida Chamber is committed to connecting Florida’s business community to global opportunities and leveraging resources and investments to maintain and expand Florida’s position as an international trade leader.
 To meet the Florida 2030 Blueprint goal of doubling Florida-origin exports, Florida’s role in international trade must continue to strengthen.
 Through the Global Florida initiative, it is the Florida Chamber’s mission to educate and promote business opportunities, and collaborate and advance policy initiatives in each of the four major geographic regions:

 - Middle East/Africa

 In Florida, global trade means high-wage jobs and economic prosperity.
 Economic development and trade missions with partners like Enterprise Florida, Inc., for example, are one way to build Florida’s global economy.

-In order to become the number one state in the nation for innovation and economic development, we must continue to attract and retain high-skilled talent, target growing industries and continue to work toward the recommendations set forth in the Florida Chamber Foundation’s Trade and Logistics 2.0 report.
+To become the number one state in the nation for innovation and economic development, we must continue to attract and retain high-skilled talent, target growing industries and continue to work toward the recommendations outlined in the Florida Chamber Foundation’s Florida Trade & Logistics 2030 Study.